BinaryFlux/SiSTer/README.md

 Setup
 1) Take the "2Mister" and "2pocket" files, and place them in the "scripts" folder on your mister
+2) On the Pocket, go to Tools -> Developer -> and enable "USB SD Access"

 How To Use

-1) On the Pocket, go to Tools -> Developer -> and enable "USB SD Access"
-2) Plug the Analoge pocket directly into the mister using the USB expansion board [CAUTION, CURRENTLY ONLY WORKS WITH USB0, WHICH IS THE CENTRAL PORT ON THE SIDE WITH THE SD CARD INPUTS, WILL FIX SHORTLY]
+1) Plug the Analogue pocket directly into the mister using the USB expansion board [CAUTION, CURRENTLY ONLY WORKS WITH USB0, WHICH IS THE CENTRAL PORT ON THE SIDE WITH THE SD CARD INPUTS, WILL FIX SHORTLY]
-3) From the Scripts menu on the mister, run "2pocket" to overwrite the saves on the pocket with the saves on the mister, or run "2mister" to overwrite the saves on the mister with the saves on the pocket
+2) From the Scripts menu on the mister, run "2pocket" to overwrite the saves on the pocket with the saves on the mister, or run "2mister" to overwrite the saves on the mister with the saves on the pocket